 Exploring the palace

 The inner courtyard was another picture of neglect.
 We had been told that the palace was privately owned, and that the owner wasn’t interested in spending on maintenance, despite charging for entry.
 This was evidently true.
-We spent a few hours exploring the magnificent palace, and everywhere we looked, we saw what must have once been grand halls, splendid pavilions and exquisite murals.
+We spent a few hours exploring the once-magnificent palace, and everywhere we looked, we saw what must have once been grand halls, splendid pavilions and exquisite murals.

 Many rooms still had some spectacular painting and mirrorwork surviving.

 They were all either slowly disintegrating, or had been half-heartedly restored.
 Many rooms still had some spectacular painting and mirrorwork surviving.
 But we were shocked to see that much of this exquisite art had been deliberately defaced, and the rest left to rot!

 At the Chitrashala

 Luckily, the government-run Chitrashala (‘house of pictures’) just outside the main palace building was in a much better state.
 The talkative old watchman told us that this pillared hall, and the garden outside, was where the king and queen would come to be entertained.
 The murals and mirrorwork on the walls and ceilings were impressive, shining examples of the Bundi school of painting.
 And they were maintained quite well, to boot.
 But we couldn’t shake off the sadness at how much more of the palace’s incredible art had been lost forever, through sheer apathy.